 To generate a tags usage report:

-- Once it finishes, the text will change to a link prompting you to Download Usage Report.
+- A progress spinner displays while the report's generated.
+Once it finishes, the text changes to prompt you to Download Usage Report.

 Additional actions will depend on which browser you're using.

-The tag usage report is great for tag audits.
+The tags usage report is great for tag reviews and audits.
 It can help you identify tags: